 Lots of people dislike winter and I get that—shorter days, freezing temps, driving on ice and snow.
-But despite these hardships, the season is not without its gifts.
-These six beautiful ones come to mind…
+But despite these hardships, this season is not without its gifts.
+Six beautiful ones come to mind…

-Birds, birds…and birds! — We have what I call an “aviary garden” outside our front window.
+Birds, birds…and birds! — We have what I call an “avian garden” outside our front window.
 We only see it in winter—with the help of five feeders.
-Red Cardinals, Blue Jays, little brown Titmice, red and white Woodpeckers, all flutter and fly about.
+Red cardinals, blue jays, little brown titmice, red and white woodpeckers, all flutter and fly about.
 The sight brings happiness throughout the season, especially when coupled with a recent snowfall.
 Can you get any more wintery?
 All that movement and color and life.
 It’s wonderful to see creatures who have no idea what’s happening in the world and don’t care.
 They exist in their own realm.
 I find that soothing.

 Snow falling—There’s something about the hush of falling snow that’s mesmerizing, even spiritual.
 (Yes, especially when you don’t have to drive in it).
 I’m one of those New Englanders who won’t motor out if a flake is coming down.
 I’m a sissy, I admit it.
 Safely inside, there’s nothing lovelier than watching those delicate crystals come to earth.
 I’ve stood outside in a snowfall and there’s a special quiet that comes upon everything.
 Even the animals seem stiller.
 I picture them inside their burrows and warrens and nests, cuddling together for warmth.